 Lenovo has earned a Dolby Atmos certificate for its high quality sound setup.
 The device delivers an adequate audio experience, but nothing exceptional, though.
 The small speakers are located on the side of the device.

 The rear camera offers an 8 MP sensor and autofocus.
 On the front is a fix-focused 2 MP camera, designed for the likes of Skype and Duo.
 The cameras are decent, but they're not the focus of this tablet, so they aren't especially impressive.

 Lenovo promises "up to 15 hours of battery life" of the Yoga Book, which contains a 8,500 mAh battery.
 That's 500 mAh less than the Pixel C, which is able to hold up to a full day of normal use.

 Playing videos continuously with 50 percent screen brightness, it was able to last for seven hours.
 The device does have a quick charging system and can go from zero to 80 percent in about 50 minutes, which is above average speed.

 Lenovo Yoga Book technical specifications

-The Lenovo Yoga Book excited me.
-In the demonstration, the note-taking features worked great.
-The keyboard is a big help and a good substitute for an on-screen keyboard.
+The Lenovo Yoga Book got me excited, to say the least.
+Not even the Pixel C, a Google device, is as versatile.
+The tablet has an interesting balance between productivity and entertainment, while also being very mobile.
+You can watch videos from Netflix and YouTube, then switch gears to taking notes easily thanks to the Halo keyboard and the Real Pen.
 Although the tablet is insufficient as a laptop replacement, it could provide a vital injection of energy into the tablet market.
-In particular, at this price, the performance offered is unbeatable.
+In particular, at this competitive price, the performance offered is unbeatable.